idvorkin/idvorkin.github.io/_posts/2016-04-21-magical-memories.md

 After warming up by doing the magic for a few interns, I went to the bathroom (I do that a lot).
 As I came out the bathroom door, the waitress gestured me over and said _"my boyfriend is a magician and does a way better version of that ... wanna try it?"_

 "Always" I said, and she told me what to do.
 I went back to the table and Jeff, a cocky intern, told me he was gonna "catch me doing the magic".
-(If you're wondering, magicians hate that, it ruins it for everyone). _"Sounds great"_ I replied, and got the attention the other interns to see the magic.
+(If you're wondering, magicians hate that, it ruins it for everyone). _"Sounds great"_ I replied, and got the attention of the other interns to see the magic.

 I asked Jeff to sign the card and place it in the deck.
 I then asked Jeff to concentrate on my right pocket, and when he did, the card appeared in the right pocket.
 Next I asked Jeff to concentrate on my left pocket.
 But the card wasn't there.